Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

 In a defence statement, Vallow’s attorney John Thomas asked the judge to give her “hope” that the “most hated woman in America” could one day be free from prison.

-Following the statements, Vallow was asked if she had a statement to make.
+Following the statements, Vallow was asked if she had anything to say.

 In a bombshell move, she chose to address the court – giving her first comments ever about the murders of the three victims.